 Great Lakes Suzuki Institute

 The Great Lakes Suzuki Institute is the only Institute of its kind for flute and recorder students and teachers in Ontario, where we have been based for over 20 years.
-New this year, all classes take place at the Guelph Youth Music Centre in Guelph, Ontario.
+All classes take place at the Guelph Youth Music Centre in Guelph, Ontario.